svank/constellation-sketcher/README.md

 * `ConstellationSketcher.setAnimated(animated)`: Accepts a boolean.
 If true, constellations are drawn as an animation.
 If false, they are drawn immediately upon the start of drawing.

+* `ConstellationSketcher.setDrawLines(drawLines)`: Accepts a boolean.
+If false, lines are not drawn, only stars.

 * `ConstellationSketcher.setTwinkle(twinkle)`: Accepts a boolean.
 If true, stars twinkle.

 * `ConstellationSketcher.setTwinkleAmplitude(twinkleAmplitude)`: Accepts a number which multiplies the amount stars change in magnitude when flickering.
 The default is `1`.